 When the researchers advanced a dose-response analysis, they observed that pancreatic tumors developed even at extremely low concentrations of PFOA, suggesting that the lifetime human exposure limit for this type of PFAS should be 700 times lower than the current EPA health advisory level.
 According to a summary of the experiment, the male rats that were exposed to PFOA developed pancreatic tumors, both cancerous and non-cancerous.

-If you've been exposed to PFAS-containing foam as a military firefighter and diagnosed with pancreatic cancer you may be entitled to significant financial compensation for the expenses and the profound impact cancer had on you, and your family.
+If you've been exposed to PFAS-containing foam as a military firefighter and diagnosed with pancreatic cancer, you may be entitled to significant financial compensation.
 Contact Atraxia Law today to learn more about your legal options.